NatTuck/khoury-ntuck/courses/2020/01/cs3650/index.md

 ### Contesting Grades

-Homework and project grades will be posted on Bottlenose.
+Homework and project grades will be posted on Inkfish.
 If you think your work was graded incorrectly, you can challenge your grade through the following
 process: